byuksel981/byportfolio/src/pages/about.md

 ---
-title: About Us
+title: About Me
 subtitle: >-
   This is an optional subtitle.
 It can be used to describe what this page is about.
 img_path: images/about.jpg
 menus:
   secondary:
-    title: About Us
+    title: About Me
     weight: 1
 template: page
 ---